daskeyboard/daskeyboard.io/q-cloud-or-local.md

 ### Local API

-The script needs to be running on the machine where the Q enabled device is plugged in.
-The sccript will communicate directly to the Q desktop that opens a web server on the port 27301.
+A script can communicate directly to the Q desktop API on port 27301.
 The Q desktop will then communicate with the Q enabled device.

-- Speed: quasi-instantaneous
+- Signal propagation: < 1s
--	Limited Accessibility - Commands can only be sent locally http://localhost:27301
+-	Commands can only be sent locally to http://localhost:27301
 -	No credential requirement
 -	Not reliant on Q Cloud, useful if Q Cloud is down or performing maintenance
 - Can be used offline
--	Privacy – Signals are not stored on the cloud database
+-	Privacy – Signals are not stored on the Q cloud database
 -	Messages will not appear in Q Signal Centre - https://qapp.daskeyboard.com/signals
 -	Mobile apps will not see these signals